About AKFQuiz ↑

-You can check out the CVS repository by using the following command line:
+You can clone the GIT repository by using the following command line:

-To update your working copy later, change into the directory “akfquiz” (important) and enter “cvs update”.
+To update your working copy later, change into the directory “akfquiz” (important) and enter “git pull”.

 Executable binaries are available for i386 compatible PCs with the following operating systems:

 - GNU+Linux (eg. Debian, Fedora Core and many more)

 - ReactOS (ReactOS is still very experimental)

 (it is included in the package for Windows and ReactOS)

 for diaquiz you also need Xdialog

 the CGI program cgiquiz can be used with CGI-capable webservers

 for example Apache (big and mighty) or BOA (small and fast)